 Entering this property constitutes your consent to a possible search of both person and property, including vehicles, lockers, book bags, etc. This procedure may be instituted to help assure the safety of the students and the employees of the Jefferson Parish Public School System.
 Random classroom searches are routinely enacted throughout the school year.

-- The clerk will contact student’s parent/guardian listed on the computer.
-Only the phone numbers listed on the computer will be used for parent/guardian contact. **
+- Only the phone numbers listed on the computer will be used for parent/guardian contact. **

 - The student’s parent/guardian must come to the front office to sign the student out properly, regardless of the student’s age.
 The student will then be called from their class.